 The goal of this research project is to design a Cyber Event Self-Reporting System (CESR) prototype that simplifies data management, protects anonymity, and offers granular access controls all within a Zero-Copy Integration data management environment.

 The prototype will be shared with a test group of cyber reporting stakeholders to determine its potential to support more frequent reporting, faster reporting times, and increased collaboration with data.

 User credential verification

-Granular data access controls
+Granular and universal access controls

 Zero-Copy Integration for building new solutions: